 Surprisingly, you may find that froyo contains more sodium than the average portion of ice cream.
 Sodium and salt may not be easy for us to taste, but it can be very harmful for us in the long run.
 Too much salt can lead to heart problems later in life.

 The question ‘is frozen yoghurt healthier than ice cream’ hasn’t really been answered.
 The closest experts have to say is, of course, that it is still a dessert – and that it must be enjoyed in moderation.

-Do you know any nutritional facts about frozen yoghurt that we’ve missed?
+Do you know any nutritional or interesting facts about frozen yoghurt that we’ve missed?
 Share them here, in the comments section below!